Courseiva

 AZ-204 Practice Question: Azure Event Grid uses a publish-subscribe model.

 A system receives high-volume event notifications from Azure resources and routes them to serverless handlers.
 Events are lightweight and should use native event routing.
 Which service should be used?
-The architecture review board prefers a managed AWS-native control.
+The architecture review board prefers a managed Azure-native control.

 Answer choices